Macallen117/Grasping-Point-Generator/README.md

 ------

 **current problem:**

-two many clusters to be rendered in the same window (e.g 4000 clusters for mesh model with 20k triangles)
+the segmentation can be completed in a reasonable time, 20K points about 40 seconds. two many clusters to be rendered in the same window (e.g 4000 clusters for mesh model with 20k triangles)

 **Proposed Result in the paper:**